Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session5.md

-## Personal Notes and research following this session
-*Which class sessions and personal research refers to technology in this proposal.
-Link to examples.*
+## Personal Notes and research following this session research refers to technology in this proposal.
+Link to examples.**

 The ability to reason about code is increasingly being seen as a crucial part of learning to program.
 For example, if you can’t explain in precise detail what a